jonathansayer/CV/README.md

 ####Passion
 - This may not be a skill but it is trait that I have developed over time and use to my advantage.
-- I love building new products and working with new technologies.
-- The most exciting time at Makers Academy for me was developing the [Detour](https://github.com/zeus-org/detour-ionic) App for our final project.
+- I love building new products and working with new technologies such as Ionic, as I did when developing the [Detour](https://github.com/zeus-org/detour-ionic) App for our final Maker Academy Project.
-- I loved learning about a new framework in the form of Ionic and I still enjoyed figuring out backend problems in a familiar framework such as
- Rails.
 - The Makers Academy experience was 12 weeks of hard work and frustration while constantly meeting and overcoming obstacles.
 However, I have fallen in love with coding and I cannot imagine a career without it.

 ## Education